 According to the science of evolution, man evolved from primates that lived on the African Savannah over a few million years.
 Mankind, classified as Homo sapiens, unlike the other primates, walks on two legs, without any fur or body hair.
 The important point being that primitive man walked around naked in Africa all day long, close to the equator for tens of thousands of years, long before mankind ever put on clothes and migrated away to populate the entire planet.
-Furthermore, every location in Africa is capable of vitamin D skin cutaneous synthesis all year round.
+Furthermore, every location in Africa is capable of vitamin D skin synthesis all year round.

 Vitamin D Hypothesis: Could it be the Vitamin D?

 Agriculture is generally believed to have developed some 10,000 years ago.
 Since then the majority of the human population has worked fully clothed in Europe in the fields exposed to solar radiation and the elements up until the start of the industrial revolution (c.1750-1800) in Britain.
 In an industrialized society, most of the population works indoors away from the effects of the elements and sunlight.
 Over the ages, humanity according to the vitamin D hypothesis has gotten progressively sicker.
 In the new millennium, the younger generation has given up their previous interest in participating in summer sports for their current preoccupation with technology, computers, videos, video games and other indoor leisure activities.
 As a result, the segment of the population with the lowest blood levels of vitamin D is currently the 18 and under age group.

 The vitamin D sunshine hypothesis in a nutshell.